Why You Need Behavioral Targeting In E-Commerce Search

-Site search engines in the e-commerce world have a tendency to operate in isolation.
+Site search engines in the eCommerce world tend to operate in isolation.
 They receive a query and return results.
-This works well till the site reaches a couple of thresholds.
-These are:
+This works well until the site reaches a certain threshold.
+A few thresholds are:

-- when you cannot improve the accuracy or quality of search results anymore through rule changes.
+- You can no longer improve the quality or accuracy of search results through rule changes

-- when the buzz around certain products is so high and variable from day to day and week to week, that by the time business rules change, the popularity has ebbed or the pattern has changed.
+- The popularity of certain products fluctuates so much from day to day and week to week that when business rules change, the buzz around the product ebbed.

 - Top selling products